DougReeder/aframe-atoll-terrain/README.md

 Typically, you'll leave the entity position and rotation as zero, but you don't have to.

-### mean-elevation
-* default: 10

-The average elevation of the high-resolution area, in meters (before the sea floods everything below 0).

 ### plateau-radius
 * default: 10
 * minimum: 0